 The Neuroscience of Love: Why Your Heart Hurts

 For more than twenty-five years, I have watched the neuroscience of love play out in real time in my clients’ lives.
 I have seen powerful executives who can negotiate billion-dollar deals become undone by a two-line text.
-I have seen brilliant, grounded people lose sleep for weeks because someone they care about feels just out of reach.
+I have seen brilliant, grounded people lose sleep for weeks because someone they care about seems just out of reach.
 When we put their stories side by side with the neuroscience of love, everything starts to make sense.
-Their heart hurts because their brain thinks love is about survival.
+Their heart hurts because the mind thinks love is about survival.

 A glowing red heart surrounded by floating butterflies symbolizes emotional connection and the transformative neuroscience of love.